ryansann/k8sutil/README.md

 ## Filters

-Each resource dump is defined by a GroupVersionResource and Namespace:
+Each resource dump is defined by a group version resource (gvr), namespace, and filters:

 ```yaml
 dumps: